BNdungu/Linux-journal/git/ssh.md

 # Setting up SSH Key for GitHub on Raspberry Pi

-This guide will help you set up an SSH key for your GitHub account on your Raspberry Pi.
+This guide will help you set up an SSH key for your GitHub account and not only on a Raspberry Pi but also on a desktop and server linux distro OS.

 ### 1. Check for Existing SSH Keys